biogeochem/carbulate/README.md

 This package will calculate the carbonate species (CO<sub>2(aq)</sub>, HCO<sub>3</sub><sup>-</sup>, CO<sub>3</sub><sup>2-</sup>) concentrations from a measured DIC concentration, pH value, and temperature of your water sample.
-Values will be added onto the dataframe ‘df’ you supply.
+Values will be added onto the dataframe ‘dat’ you supply.

 Installation
 ------------